 Pricing isn’t a “set and forget” task.
 It needs to evolve as your business grows, your costs shift, and your market changes.
 Reviewing your pricing performance regularly ensures you stay profitable and competitive—not just busy.
 Here are some key metrics to keep an eye on:

-• Gross Profit Margin: This tells you how much profit you’re making after covering your direct costs.
+- Gross Profit Margin: This tells you how much profit you’re making after covering your direct costs.
+If margins are shrinking, it could mean your pricing isn't keeping pace with rising expenses or inefficiencies have crept in.

-• CAC vs LTV: Ideally, the long-term value of a customer should be several times higher than what it costs to win them.
+- Customer Acquisition Cost (CAC) vs Lifetime Value (LTV): Ideally, the long-term value of a customer should be several times higher than what it costs to win them.
+Pricing impacts both ends—higher prices can improve LTV, but if CAC rises without a matching lift in revenue, it’s time to reassess.

-• Churn Rate After Changes: If you see a spike in customer turnover after a price increase, it may signal that the change wasn’t well communicated.
+- Churn Rate After Pricing Changes: If you see a spike in customer turnover after a price increase, it may signal that the change wasn’t well communicated or that the perceived value doesn’t match the new price.
+This metric helps you understand and refine your approach.

-• Customer Satisfaction: A drop in customer sentiment after a pricing change could mean customers no longer feel they’re getting value.
+- Customer Satisfaction (e.g. Net Promoter Score): A drop in customer sentiment after a pricing change could mean customers no longer feel they’re getting value.
+It’s an early sign that your price-to-value ratio needs adjusting, before you start losing business.

-• Win/Loss Ratios: If you're winning every job, it’s a strong hint that your pricing might be too low.
+- Win/Loss Ratios in Quotes or Tenders: If you're winning every job, it’s a strong hint that your pricing might be too low.
+If you're losing too many, it may be that your pricing isn't justified well enough, or you’re targeting the wrong market segment.

 Equip Your Team to Sell Your Value

 One of the most overlooked aspects of pricing success is your team’s confidence.
+If your staff aren’t comfortable explaining your pricing—or worse, if they quietly discount to “close the deal”—your whole strategy falls apart.
 Equip your team with:

-• Clear Value Propositions: Your team should be able to confidently explain what makes your offering different and valuable.
+- Clear Value Propositions: Your team should be able to confidently explain what makes your offering different and valuable.
+These clear statements help prospects understand what they’re paying for.

-• Objection Handling Guides: Equip your staff with rehearsed, genuine responses to common concerns about pricing.
+- Objection Handling Guides: Equip your staff with rehearsed, genuine responses to common concerns about pricing.
+This prevents discounting out of fear and builds trust with customers.

-• Success Stories and Case Studies: Real examples of success show how your pricing is justified by the outcomes you deliver.
+- Success Stories and Case Studies: Real examples of success show how your pricing is justified by the outcomes you deliver.
+They provide concrete proof that can sway undecided buyers.

-• Confidence to Walk Away: Sometimes, the best move is to let go of a deal that doesn't make financial sense.
+- Confidence to Walk Away: Sometimes, the best move is to let go of a deal that doesn't make financial sense.
+This protects your margins and positions your business as focused and professional.

 Pricing and Exit Planning: Don’t Leave It Too Late